9 Outdoor Lighting Ideas for Maximum Curb Appeal

 #2 // Industrial Lighting

 Next, we love how industrial lighting can transform a traditional home.
-Using Carson wall sconces on each side of the garage door and above the address numbers on the face of this home accentuates some of the updates, adding to the home’s curb appeal.
+Using industrial-style wall sconces on each side of the garage door and above the address numbers on the face of this home accentuates some of the updates, adding to the home’s curb appeal.
 These fixtures were inspired by vintage warehouse lights.
 They pair beautifully with the more modern industrial Halle wall lanterns surrounding the front door.

 #3 // Post Lighting